coderaiser/cloudcmd/HELP.md

 ---------------
 ![Menu](/img/screen/menu.png "Menu")

-Right mouse click button shows context menu with items:
+Right-mouse click to show a context menu with these items:

 - View
 - Edit